-The structure and tentative order of the course will roughly follow our text book by Blundell and Blundell, see below.
-We will also draw from the presentation given Daniel Schroeder's (also excellent) book, see below, and bit from Zemansky and Dittman's 7th edition of the 1937 classic textbook on thermodynamics, see below.
-The course outline given below reflects experience teaching the course for the prior two semesters.
+The structure and tentative order of the course will roughly follow our text book by Daniel Schroeder, see below.
+We will also draw from the presentation given Blundell and Blundell's (also excellent) book, see below.
+But the presentation will be my own and the outline given below reflects my experience teaching the course for the prior two semesters.
 Lecture notes of what is discussed in class will be provided.
 Weekly homeworks will be assigned.